-The primary contributions in this work can be summarized as: \begin{itemize} \item A novel application of few-shot architecture, namely ProtoShotXAI, was developed as a model-agnostic XAI approach that merges local interpretability methods and explain-by-example prototype methods.
-ProtoShotXAI leverages a novel cross- comparison of feature representation that allows for better analysis of a model's decision. \item ProtoShotXAI is model-free in the sense that our approach is not specific to a particular neural network.
+\rebuttaltext{In this work, we evaluate our novel approach against many state-of-the-art model explanations, including Grad-CAM, SHAP, LIME, RISE, and ExMatchina.
+We demonstrate that our approach can produce attribution maps that are popular with the XAI research literature and achieves comparable qualitative performance.
+Further, we present several novel experiments that allow human-in-the-loop driven model exploration that are unique to our approach.
+Most notably, deep few-shot architectures require both a query sample and a set of support samples to evaluate w.r.t. the query, and to our knowledge, our approach is one of the first explanation methods to account for both the query and support set.} The primary contributions in this work can be summarized as: \begin{itemize} \item \rebuttaltext{A novel few-shot architecture, namely ProtoShotXAI, is presented as an XAI approach that merges local interpretability and prototype methods.
+ProtoShotXAI leverages human-in-the-loop interaction to drive a more useful cross comparison of feature representations.
+Our method has a broader impact in testing different hypotheses from a model's decision.} \item ProtoShotXAI is model-free in the sense that our approach is not specific to a particular neural network.
 Hence, our approach has broader applicability than some of the existing works in XAI. \item This work presents one of the first approaches to bridge XAI and few-shot architectures to increase the interpretability of few-shot neural networks and conventional models. \item Development of a tractable approach for model exploration and trust for black-box models, providing more insightful interpretations of real-world datasets. \item Publicly available code \& data at \url{https://github.com/samuelhess/ProtoShotXAI/} which includes cross-comparisons between common XAI approaches with consistent representations as well as four unique experiments for XAI: adversarial MNIST, revolving six, Omniglot XAI, and a multi-class ImageNet example. \end{itemize}